Colts find new potential weapons in draft to help Rivers

 THE CIRCUS

 Ballard knows just how crazy the scramble for undrafted rookies is in a normal year.
-This year will be different.
+This year is different.

 “It’s fun, but it’s always a circus,” Ballard said.
 “I actually told our guys I think it’s got a chance to be better because we’re all on this Zoom call and we’re all going to be right in front of each other.
 Usually what happens at the office is everybody gets spread out, we’re looking for coaches, you’re recruiting players, but we’re all going to be in one spot.”